 A building of unique design and once the home of Leckenby's

 One of the more popular businesses to occupy 23-27 Leeming Street was Leckenby’s, a high-quality food store pioneered by Mr Charles Crow and Mr Leckenby in 1902.
 Both had been employees at the Allen & Co. grocer’s of Church Street before deciding to found the Crow & Leckenby café at 23 Leeming Street, which was later extended into number 25 to include a grocery in 1906.

 After WWI, Mr Leckenby ran the business himself and the Leckenby’s name was retained, despite a series of buy-outs by other companies, until its closure in 1973.

-The Food Plus, formerly Pasikonik, Polish supermarket has been on the site since 2015.
+The Food Plus, formerly Pasikonik, Polish supermarket, now closed down, was on the site from 2015 -2023.